Working Papers/In Progress

 Endogenous Uncertainty and Credit Crunches, with Ludwig Straub

-We develop a theory of endogenous uncertainty where uncertainty is caused by financial distress.
-Because uncertainty reinforces financial distress, temporary shocks can lead to "funding freezes" where firms are persistently cut off from external funding.
+We propose a theory of endogenous uncertainty caused by financial distress.
+Because uncertainty reinforces financial distress, temporary shocks can persistently cut off firms from external funding.

 The Colocation Friction: Dual-Earner Job Search and Labor Market Outcomes, with Hanno Foerster

-We provide general results on when "co-location frictions" are binding in dual-earners' job search, and we develop a framework to quantify its implications for career dynamics, migration, gender inequality, and social welfare.
+We characterize when "colocation frictions" are binding in dual-earners’ job search and quantify their implications for career dynamics, migration, worker welfare, and the gender earnings gap.